-The incident has seen Morales take an even stronger stance against the US, including threatening to expel the remaining US diplomats left in Bolivia, after already expelling the US Ambassador and US Drug Enforcement Agency (DEA) in 2008.
-The later expulsions occurred following Bolivia’s refusal to cooperate with the US in the control of illegal narcotics, particularly coca eradication programs.
-Despite these tensions, the US remains a significant trading partner for Bolivia, and in 2011 both countries signed a bilateral framework to normalise relations and pledged greater cooperation in addressing illegal drug trafficking.
+The incident has seen President Morales take an even stronger stance against the United States, including threatening to expel the remaining US diplomats left in Bolivia, after already expelling the US Ambassador and US Drug Enforcement Agency (DEA) in 2008.
+The later expulsions occurred following Bolivia’s refusal to cooperate with US counter narcotics programs, particularly coca eradication programs.
+Despite these tensions, the United States remains a significant trading partner for Bolivia, and in 2011 both countries signed a bilateral framework to normalise relations and pledged greater cooperation in addressing illegal drug trafficking.

 The bilateral relationship between China and Bolivia is growing.
 Several high-level exchanges between the two countries have enhanced cooperation in the areas of trade, culture, health and education.
 President Morales visited China in August 2011, and Chinese Vice-Premier Hui Liangyu visited Bolivia one month later.
 In May 2013 Bolivia and China agreed to cooperate on military operational and logistics capabilities.

 For the latest economic data refer to Country/Economy Fact Sheet [PDF 126 KB]